eljam3239/flutter_epson/README.md

 | iOS         |   LAN, Bluetooth (pre-connected, in-app pairing), usb     | yes |
 | Android     |  LAN, Bluetooth (pre-connected)   | yes |

+Cannot connect to Bluetooth while printer is wired via USB -- even if the user Disconnects from the usb connection in-app

 ## TODO
 1. Need a cash drawer to test.